rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

   apiGroup: rbac.authorization.k8s.io
 subjects:
 - kind: User
-  name: "" # user's name, e.g. u-<random-string>.
-This can be found via kubectl get users -A
+  name: Manager
   apiGroup: rbac.authorization.k8s.io
 ```

-* **ClusterRoles**: Below is an example of a YAML file to help you configure `ClusterRoleBindings` in Kubernetes to attach to a user.
-Note that you will need to fill in the subject below.
+* **ClusterRoles**: Below is an example of a YAML file to help you configure ClusterRoleBindings in Kubernetes to attach to a user.
+You will need to fill in the name below, and name is case-sensitive.
+Note that the example files shown in the `kubectl apply` commands below are named using the filenames from these example commands.

 ```
 apiVersion: rbac.authorization.k8s.io/v1